beam-campus/ex-esdb-gater/system/guides/getting_started.md

 ## Next Steps

-Now that you have ExESDGater up and running:
+Now that you have ExESDB Gater up and running:

 1. **Explore the API**: Try different event store operations
 2. **Set up Monitoring**: Implement proper monitoring and alerting
-3. **Build Applications**: Integrate ExESDGater into your event-sourced applications
+3. **Build Applications**: Integrate ExESDB Gater into your event-sourced applications
-4. **Scale**: Deploy multiple ExESDGater instances for high availability
+4. **Scale**: Deploy multiple ExESDB Gater instances for high availability
 5. **Contribute**: Consider contributing improvements back to the project

 For more information, see: